Roasted Chicken with Jacobsen Infused Garlic Salt

 Taming garlic’s aromatic flavor into a sweet nuttiness, this versatile salt works across a multitude of simple dishes from warm dinner rolls with butter to crispy fingerling potatoes, grilled and sautéed vegetables, or this classic roast chicken

-- Continue to cook for about 25 more minutes or until the juices from the chicken turn clear and a thermometer inserted into the thickest part of the thigh registers 155°F. Pull the chicken out and let it rest for at least 20 minutes before cutting.
+Continue to cook for about 25 more minutes, or until the juices from the chicken turn clear and a thermometer inserted into the thickest part of the thigh registers 155°F. Pull the chicken out and let it rest for at least 20 minutes before cutting.
 Portion the chicken into pieces and finish with more Jacobsen Infused Garlic Salt.